HashPals/Search-That-Hash/README.md

 Couldn't find it in any API? 😢 STH automatically pipes your input into Hashcat 🥳

-Make sure to specifcy a wordlist if you want it to use hashcat with `-w /path/to/wordlist`, on windows?
-No worries, just add the arg `-hashcat_binary /path/to/hashcat/exe` as shown above😊
+Make sure to specify a wordlist if you want STH to use HashCat with `-w /path/to/wordlist`.
+If you are on Windows you must specify the path to your HashCat binary with the arg `-hashcat_binary /path/to/hashcat/exe` as shown above. 😊

 # 🔨 Installation